St Mark's Basilica (horse): Autumn

 The colt was expected to return to the track in the International Stakes at York Racecourse in August but sustained an injury in training.
 Instead he reappeared at the Irish Champion Stakes at Leopardstown Racecourse on 11 September when he was ridden by Moore and started the 5/6 favourite in a four-runner field which included Tarnawa, Poetic Flare and Patrick Sarsfield.
 He settled in third place before moving up to challenge Poetic Flare in the straight, but then hung to the right, impeding Tarnawa who was also making progress.
 He won the race by three quarters of a length and a nose from Tarnawa and Poetic Flare and a stewards' inquiry left the result unaltered.
 Moore received a one-day ban for "careless riding" and suggested that his mount's failure to keep a straight course had been due to his being alarmed by the big screen on the inside of the track.
 Aidan O'Brien commented "One thing we knew is that he does quicken.
 That's what he always had – his strong qualities are that he relaxes and can really turn it on...
 He's just an exceptional horse and we're very lucky to have him."

 On 26 September it was announced that St Mark's Basilica had been retired from racing.
 Aidan O'Brien reported that the colt had returned from Leopardstown in good form but was found to be "sore" when he went back into full training.
 He described St Mark's Basilica as "a wonderful horse, possibly the best we have ever had in Ballydoyle."
 When St Mark's Basilica was announced to be standing as a stallion at Coolmore's farm in Ireland, Coolmore representative David O'Loughlin said, "He's the most exciting [stallion] prospect we’ve retired from Ballydoyle since his late grandfather Galileo."

 On 10 November St Mark's Basilica was named Champion Three-year-old Colt and European Horse of the Year at the Cartier Racing Awards.

 Stud career

-St Mark's Basilica stands as a stallion at Coolmore Stud.
+St Mark's Basilica stands as a stallion at Coolmore Stud at both Ireland and Australia.
+He had his first Group 1 winner as a sire when his daughter, Diamond Necklace, won the Prix Marcel Boussac in 2025.